rails/rails/guides/source/active_support_core_extensions.md

 # => {"" => nil, "A" => :a, "1" => 1}
 ```

-The result in case of key collision is not guaranteed:
+In case of key collision, one of the values will be chosen.
+The chosen value may not always be the same given the same hash:

 ```ruby
 {"a" => 1, a: 2}.transform_keys { |key| key.to_s.upcase }